Enhancing entrepreneurial & life skills through our brands

 Sunsilk: connecting young women to wider horizons

-Adverse social norms mean girls and women in Brazil often find themselves with fewer education and employment opportunities than boys and men.
+Adverse social norms mean girls and women across the globe often find themselves with fewer education and employment opportunities than boys and men.
 As a result, women and girls sometimes have a limited view of their own future, which can hold them back from realising their full potential.
-This is particularly true for girls from Brazil’s favelas (slums).

 Sunsilk is seeking to open up possibilities for young women through the idea of ‘horizon stretching’ – showing them that they have access to opportunities beyond those their immediate surroundings might provide.

-Sunsilk put this thinking into action in a new partnership with non-profit Plano de Menina, where we co-created the “#JuntasArrasamos” (#TogetherWeRock) programme in 2017.
-Juntas Arrasamos’s digital and face-to-face programme covers topics such as personal development, self-esteem and personal finance and profiles aspirational role models, as well as offering a support network.
+Sunsilk has also worked with non-profit Plano de Menina to co-create the “#JuntasArrasamos” (#TogetherWeRock) programme in Brazil in 2017.
+Juntas Arrasamos’s digital and face-to-face programme covers topics such as personal development, self-esteem and personal finance and profiles aspirational role models as well as offering a support network.

 Connecting job seekers with the skills they need